Who We Are

 Explore Our Campus

 Community involvement is an important part of Ms. Morgenstern's life.
-At Gallaudet, she has facilitated intergroup dialogues since 2008 and served on the board of Hillel since 2013.
+At Gallaudet, she has facilitated intergroup dialogues since 2008 and served on the board of Hillel from 2013 to 2020.
 In the broader D.C. community, she has served on the boards of the DC State Fair and the Crossroads Community Food Network.
-In her free time, she loves to bike and garden.She lives in Washington, DC with her husband, son, dog, and cat.
+In her free time, she loves to bike and garden.She lives in Maryland with her partner, two children, and dog.

 B.A. – Oberlin College